-Breadboards are great for prototyping circuits, but they aren’t very reliable if you plan on actually using the thing you’re building.
-At some point, you’re going to want to make it more permanent.
-The best way to make your project more durable is to get it made into printed circuit board (PCB).
+Breadboards are great for prototyping circuits, but they aren’t so good for actually using the thing you’re building.
+At some point, you’ll probably want to make a project more permanent.
+The best way to do that is to put it on a PCB.

-In this tutorial, I’ll walk you through the process of designing a PCB and getting it printed by a custom PCB manufacturer.
-Since good PCB design can mean the difference between a broken circuit and a great one, I’ll give you lots of tips on how to optimize your design.
+In this tutorial, I’ll walk you through the process of designing a PCB layout and getting it printed by a custom PCB manufacturer.
+The performance of your circuit will depend greatly on how it’s laid out on the PCB, so I’ll give you lots of tips on how to optimize your design.

-You can etch PCBs at home using a process that resembles developing prints from photographic film.
-However, this method is messy and uses a lot of chemicals.
-It’s a lot easier (and cheaper) to send your design to a PCB manufacturer to get the board made.
-I’ll be using a manufacturing service called EasyEDA to design a PCB layout for an LM386 audio amplifier, then I’ll have it manufactured and show you the results.
+You can always etch PCBs at home with a process that’s similar to developing prints from photographic film.
+But that method is messy and it uses a lot of chemicals.
+It’s much easier (and cheaper) to get your PCB made by a professional manufacturer.
+To demonstrate the process, I’ll use an online service called EasyEDA to design a PCB layout for an LM386 audio amplifier, then I’ll have it manufactured and show you the results.
 Their free online design software is easy to use and the rates are very affordable.

 It All Starts With a Schematic

-Before you start designing the PCB, it’s important to make a schematic.
-The schematic will serve as the blueprint when you layout the PCB.
-It’s not absolutely essential to make a schematic first, but it makes the design process much easier.
-The PCB editing software will automatically import all of the components, footprints, and wiring connections into the PCB file, which will make the design process easier (more on this later).
+Before you start designing your PCB, it’s a good idea to make a schematic of your circuit.
+The schematic will serve as a blueprint for laying out the traces and placing the components on the PCB.
+Plus, the PCB editing software can import all of the components, footprints, and wires into the PCB file, which will make the design process easier (more on this later).

 Start by logging in to EasyEDA, and create a new project:

 Once you’re on the Start page, click on the “new Schematic” tab:

-You’ll see a blank canvas that you can populate with the symbols for your schematic:
+Now you’ll see a blank canvas where you can draw the schematic:

-It’s best to put all of the schematic symbols on the canvas before drawing the wires.
+It’s best to place all of your schematic symbols on the canvas before drawing any wires.
 In EasyEDA, schematic symbols are located in “Libraries”.
-The default EasyEDA library has most of the common symbols, but there are also “User Generated Libraries” with symbols for many other components:
+The default EasyEDA library has most of the common symbols, but there are also “User Generated Libraries” with lots of other symbols: